 You will need an F-1 student visa to study in the US (unless you only go for a short language course with few hours per week).
 Once you are enrolled in a US school, they will send you an I-20 document that you need for the visa application.
 Read more in our guide about student visa to the US.

 Working as a student in the US

 You can work as a student in the US, but the requirements are strict.
-You need to have your student visa, and make sure you read into the regulations of your chosen job.
-In general, it is easiest to work on-campus.
-These types of employment opportunities are usually flexible for the student, but are also sparse in general and require you to not work for your first semester abroad.
-However, after your first semester, you can apply, and you can work up to 20 hours per week, which is a part time job.
+You need to have your student visa and get a social security card.
+Then you will be allowed to work up to 20 hours per week on-campus.
+These types of employment opportunities are usually flexible for the student, but if you study at a smaller school it might be hard to find jobs on campus.
 You can work full-time during the vacations if you will be staying at the university for the next semester

 To work off-campus, you must either work at a location affiliated with your school or do work as an integral part of your academic program, for example, a paid internship.
 A student who experiences Severe Economic Hardship might also be allowed to work off-campus if they cannot find a job on-campus.
 Check with the international office at your school to make sure that your work is allowed.

 The final option to work as a student in the US is with optional practical training (OPT).
 To do this, you will need approval from the U.S. Citizenship and Immigration Service.
 To apply, you must have studied at least nine months in the US and it will be granted at the earliest 12 months after you started your studies.
 Your OPT-work must be directly related to your academic major.
 OPT allows you to work full time in the US for 12 months after you have finished your studies.
 You can also work half time on OPT while you study but then each two months you work half time will shorten your work period after graduation by one month.
 Read more about OPT on Wikipedia.